Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/edelivery/digital-capability-publisher.md

 permalink: /digital-capability-publisher/
 ---

-# The Digital Capability Publisher specification
+# The Digital Capability Publisher

 The Digital Capability Locator and Digital Capability Publisher enable an Access Point to determine the destination of a message in a dynamic environment.
 The Digital Capability Publisher provides an Access Point with the answer to the following question: